epsil/gll/README.md

 #<stream>
 ```

-The worst-case efficiency of the parser in this article is O(n^4),
+The worst-case efficiency of the parser in this article is
-but with more efficient data structures, O(n^3) is achievable.
+*O*(*n*<sup>4</sup>), but with more efficient data structures,
-Furthermore, by adorning the parsers with additional metadata,
+*O*(*n*<sup>3</sup>) is achievable.
+Furthermore, by adorning the
-LL(1) grammars can be parsed in O(n) time.
-See the references for
+parsers with additional metadata, LL(1) grammars can be parsed in
-details on optimization.
+*O*(*n*) time.
+See the references for details on optimization.

 The article is organized into several stages, leading up to a complete
 interpreter for arithmetic expressions.
 To get there, the parsers will
 be rewritten multiple times:

 1. First, we will write a simple, top-down combinator framework,
     implementing things in the *conventional* way.
 This won't handle
-   left-recursive grammars in any form, but introduces a simple syntax
+    left-recursive grammars in any form, but introduces a simple
-   for composing parsers.
+    syntax for composing parsers.
 2. Next, we will rewrite the parsers to *continuation-passing style*.
     Although functionally equivalent to the previous version, the
     continuations make the code more flexible and set the stage for
     implementing general parsers.
 3. We will now add support for left-recursive grammars.
 This is done
     by *memoizing* parse results and continuations, so that nothing is
     computed more than once.
 This is the most important step, and we
     will study it in some detail to develop our intuition.
 4. To optimize the code, we will add a *trampoline* to store parse
     results and dispatch function calls.
 The trampoline is a shared
     data structure passed down from one parser to another.
 5. Now we have the wherewithal to implement a lazy parse process.
 The
     parsers will return a *stream* of parse results, computing the
     results as they are requested.

 The article aims to be easy to understand, but is necessarily of some
 length.
 If you are familiar with parser combinators, you can skim